bdtinc/maskcam/README.md

 ### Setup a Device With Your Server

-After configuring the server (locally or in an AWS EC2 instance with public IP), and making sure that port `1883` of your server is accessible for inbound and outbound traffic, and from your Jetson Device (see [next section](#checking-mqtt-connection) in case of trouble), you just need to set the server IP and a name on your device:
+Once you've got the server set up on a local machine (or in a AWS EC2 instance with a public IP), switch back to the Jetson Nano device.
+Run the MaskCam container using the following command, where `MQTT_BROKER_IP` is set to the IP of your server.
+(If you're using an AWS EC2 server, make sure to configure port `1883` for inbound and outbound traffic before running this command.)

 ```
 # Run with MQTT_BROKER_IP, MQTT_DEVICE_NAME, and MASKCAM_DEVICE_ADDRESS